 Integrating herbs and herbalism into our daily lives for nutrition, energy, and healing makes perfect sense to us and matches our gardening, farming, and eating philosophies.
 We just couldn't farm artisanally without herbs!

 One of my biggest drives is to empower and inspire as many people as possible to use and grow as many herbs as possible.
-We have been running a couple intensive herbalism courses at the farm each year and several different shorter herbal workshops.
+We run intensive herbalism courses at the farm each year and a variety of different shorter herbal workshops.
 If you are feeling a passion for learning more about how to integrate herbs into your life and your family's well-being, I would love to have you in one of my classes!
 We are building a community of like-minded thinkers and herbalists!

 Herb Plants and Seedlings, Using and Growing Herbs, Available Varieties